 AI in art simply refers to the art that has been generated by or with the assistance of artificial intelligence.

 AI is a field that is dedicated to building software and machines that imitates human intelligence and the process of thinking through a set of algorithms.
-To create AI art, artists use artificial intelligence software as a tool in the creative process.
+To create artwork with AI, artists use artificial intelligence software as a tool in the creative process.
 This is done with an algorithm that analyses thousands of images online for the software to learn about creating art, and replicate the process behind it.

 Using code, an AI artist sets up rules that direct the way the AI software creates the artwork.
 This includes guiding the AI to generate the work in a certain style and aesthetic as well as which content and subject to draw inspiration from.